Structural Engineer Job Description: Top Duties and Qualifications

 Read our editorial guidelines

-A structural engineer applies mathematical and physical laws to analyse the statical properties of various structures.
-Their duties include testing material behaviour and durability, designing and supervising the construction of structures, and determining whether materials and structures are able to withstand environmental pressures and stresses.
+A structural engineer applies mathematical and physical laws to analyse the static properties of various structures.
+Their duties include testing material behaviour and durability, designing and supervising the construction of structures, and determining whether materials and structures can withstand environmental pressures and stresses.

 Structural engineer duties and responsibilities